tarantool/doc/doc/reference/reference_rock/dbms.rst

 see what directories these files are installed in.

-It will be necessary to install Tarantool's MySQL driver shared library, load it, and use it to connect to a MySQL server.
-After that, one can pass any MySQL statement to the server and receive results, including multiple result sets.
+It will be necessary to install Tarantool's MySQL driver shared library, load it, and use it to connect to a MySQL server instance.
+After that, one can pass any MySQL statement to the server instance and receive results, including multiple result sets.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
          Installation